RonEfraim/C-Plus-Plus/Semester 1/Ex7/README.txt

 The program will returns the number of the cell that start the sub string with a return value.
 A reference parameter will return the length of the sub string.

-Compile: g++ -Wall ex7b.cc –o ex7b
+Compile: g++ -Wall ex7b.cc â€“o ex7b
 Run: ex7b

 Input: